shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 gpg --export-secret-keys -a shiddy@shiddy.io > shiddy\@shiddy.io.priv
 ```

-The two export commands we ran created two files `shiddy@shiddy.io.pub` and `shiddy@shiddy.io.priv` we want to save the priv one in the same place as our `shiddy@shiddy.io.gpg-revocation-certificate` from before.
+The two export commands we ran created two files `shiddy@shiddy.io.pub` and `shiddy@shiddy.io.priv` we want to save the private file one in the same place as our `shiddy@shiddy.io.gpg-revocation-certificate` from before.
 Making sure to remove them from the hard drive after doing so.

 ## Writing our Keys to a Yubikey